 Innsbruck is a gem in the west of Austria that is often overlooked by travelers.
 It’s definitely worth a visit, though, for many reasons.
 And not the least is the beauty of this little city that nestles peacefully at the foot of the alps.

-The food was fantastic.
+There’s an abundance of tasty food in Innsbruck.
 One cafe featured open-faced grilled cheese sandwiches, a real treat.
 And the gelato is SO good.